- Date: Mon. 13:00 c.t.

 This excursion with lecture is an elective course in the Module Applications of Computer Vision in the Visual Computing Master.

-If you have questions about the excursion or you have trouble finding the link, please send a mail to mwoedlinger@cvl.tuwien.ac.at.
+If you have questions about the excursion or you have trouble finding the link, please send an email to mwoedlinger@cvl.tuwien.ac.at.

 Content:

-What are the basic concepts of Computer Vision, and how are they used in different applications in industry?
-The course tries to answer these questions by describing the creation of digital images using digital cameras and the subsequent steps to derive information kept in digital images automatically.
+What are the basic concepts of computer vision, and how are they applied in various industrial contexts?
+This course aims to answer these questions by explaining the creation of digital images using digital cameras and the subsequent steps to extract information from these images automatically.

-The starting point are digital images and their creation.
-Then a closer look is taken into classical image processing techniques like image enhancement and compression.
-The next step consists of the development of digital filters and segmentation techniques in order to be able to extract specific information.
-Using examples in applications, the courses try to show the basic concepts, fundamental problems and simple solutions, and typical fields of image processing applications.
-Previous knowledge of image processing is not required, however, a basic mathematical understanding is necessary.
+The starting point are digital images and their creation, followed by an in-depth look at classical image processing techniques such as image enhancement and compression.
+The next step involves developing digital filters and segmentation techniques to extract specific information.
+The course illustrates basic concepts, fundamental problems, simple solutions, and standard fields of image processing applications through application examples.
+No prior knowledge of image processing is required, but a basic understanding of mathematics is necessary.

-The work in the exercise group consists of attending an excursion and the description of the problems and the solutions in this computer vision application.
-At the end of the semester, the group work results should be presented orally and in a written report.
+The exercise group work involves participating in an excursion and documenting the problems and solutions encountered in this computer vision application.
+At the end of the semester, the group’s findings will be presented orally and in a written report.

 Aims of the Course:

-The main goal is to give a basic understanding of the theory and practice of computer vision and its application to several case studies.
-Principle concepts like image acquisition, digital images, digital filters, local and global operators, and segmentation techniques and their practical application should be learned.
+The main goal of the course is to provide a foundational understanding of both the theory and practice of computer vision and its application to various case studies.
+Key concepts include image acquisition, digital images, digital filters, local and global operators, and segmentation techniques, focusing on their practical applications.

 Requirements to pass the course

-The slides regarding the excursion for the winter term 2020/21 can be found here.
+The slides regarding the winter term 2020/21 excursion excursion can be found here.

-1. List of Participants and Functions (who wrote what)
+- List of Participants and Functions (detailing who contributed what)

-3. Four pages per student, including references, introduction, problem statement, solution/discussion of state-of-the-art approaches, and conclusion.
+- Four pages per student, covering references, introduction, problem statement, solution/discussion of state-of-the-art approaches, and conclusion

 Registration for the course

-A registration for the course is necessary and can be made via the VUT teaching platform TISS.
+Registration for the course is required and can be completed through the VUT teaching platform, TISS.

 Examination